AlgoMaster Logo

 The set's default equality rules come from T's Equals and GetHashCode methods.
 For strings, that's case-sensitive ordinal equality.
 For value types and records, that's structural equality on all the members.
 For your own classes, that's reference equality by default, which means two different Customer objects with the same email count as distinct unless the class overrides equality.

-When the default isn't what you want, pass an IEqualityComparer<T> to the constructor.
+When the default isn't desired, pass an IEqualityComparer<T> to the constructor.
 The set will use it for every operation: Add, Contains, Remove, all the set algebra methods, everything.
 The contract for IEqualityComparer<T> itself is covered in detail in the _IComparer & IEqualityComparer_ lesson.
 The short version: it's an interface with two methods, Equals(x, y) for comparison and GetHashCode(x) for bucket placement, and both have to agree (if Equals says two values are equal, GetHashCode must produce the same hash for them).

 Case-insensitive string comparison is the most common case, and the BCL ships a ready-made comparer: